Introduction

 American National Election Studies (ANES) began asking about trust in the federal government in 1958, when 75% of the population demonstrated trust in government.
 These levels of trust eroded during the late 1960s and 1970s, reflecting the turbulence of the Vietnam War, Watergate, and economic struggles.
 During the 1980s and 1990s, trust in the government fluctuated, tending to correlate to good economic growth.
 It reached a three-decade high shortly after the 9/11 attacks, but since 2007 fewer than 30% of respondents have said they can trust the federal government “always” or “most of the time.”
 Americans’ trust in government tends to vary on partisan lines based on which party controls the White House, but trust in Washington has not recovered from the 2007 financial crisis.

 Americans are much more positive about smaller levels of government closer to their communities.
 According to a 2022 Pew Survey, about a third of Americans view the federal government positively, whereas state (54%) and local governments (66%) were viewed positively by majorities of respondents.
 How Americans feel about their state governments’ performance is closely tied to which party controls their state at any given time.
 Many Americans appear disengaged from state-level politics, and don’t cite specific issues where their state government is doing well or poorly.
 In the Pew Survey, half of respondents didn’t know or refused to answer when asked where their state government is doing a good job.
-When asked whether their state government is doing a bad job and could improve, nearly 40% said don’t know/refuse to answer, and among people who did answer, infrastructure (12%) and education (7%) were the most common issue areas.
+When asked whether their state government is doing a bad job and could improve, nearly 40% said they don’t know/refuse to answer, and among people who did answer, infrastructure (12%) and education (7%) were the most common issue areas.

 America has not been alone in this respect; a 2017 global survey by Pew Research of 38 countries found a median of only 14% of people around the world say they trust their national government “a lot.”
 According to Gallup World Poll, between 2006 and 2017, 26 of 38 Organization of Economic Co-operation and Development (OECD) countries saw declines in overall levels of trust in national governments, with some seeing declines of over 20%.
-In 2020, just over half (51%) of citizens trusted their government and the January 2022 Edelman Trust Barometer found only about 40% of the global population trust government leaders and believes government can coordinate effective responses to solve societal problems.
+In 2020, just over half (51%) of citizens trusted their government and the January 2022 Edelman Trust Barometer found only about 40% of the global population trust government leaders and believe government can coordinate effective responses to solve societal problems.

 Reasons for declining trust in national governments include: